 In 2014, our first year of TNR, we fixed 392 feral cats in over 125 feral cat colonies within the cities of Tuscaloosa and Northport and Tuscaloosa County.
 Based on experiences of Huntsville's successful Animal Control program and data from a large study on TNR in Gainesville, FL, TSNIP added a Return to Field program, and began answering calls from citizens outside of our zones also in 2015.
 In the Return to Field program, we neuter, ear-tip, vaccinate, and release cats trapped by animal control.
 Hiring a part-time project coordinator has contributed greatly by improving coordination of volunteer trappings and veterinary appointment scheduling which accounts for improvements in meeting our TNR goals.
 Future plans may include hiring a community education officer to canvas target zones ahead of trapping to improve communication with citizens about TNR, particularly during peak breeding season.
-By July 2016, we have fixed more than 1000 cats through these programs.
-We are proud to report that the overall cat euthanasia rate at Metro Animal Shelter has dropped by 15% from 2014 to 2015.
+Through 2016, we have fixed more than 1000 cats through these programs.
+We are proud to report that the overall cat euthanasia rate at Metro Animal Shelter has dropped by 45% from 2014 to 2015.
 Moreover, the summer breeding season causes a spike in kitten euthanasia rates, but this spike is starting a little later each summer for 2015 and 2016.

 Lucy Roberts, DVM, leads our Feral Cat Program, with assistance from members of the board and many non-board volunteers.
+The photo below was taken at a 2017 trapping, which fixed 45 cats over 3 days.